cjohnson318/cjohnson318.github.io/_posts/2025-06-21-2025-watercolor-palette.markdown

 ![Chromatic Palette](/assets/images/chromatic-palette.png)

   - Quinacridone Rose - Transparent warm magenta, great for mixing purples with warm blues, or caucasian flesh tones with Raw Sienna.
-Light pink in a wash.
+Cool pink in a wash.
   Part of CMY triad.
-  - Pyrole Scarlet - Semi-opaque STOP sign red.
+  - Quinacridone Coral - Transparent warm red.
+Warm pink in a wash.
-  - Transparent Pyrole Orange - Transparent orange red, great for mixing neutrals with blues, or bright oranges with yellows.
+  - Transparent Pyrole Orange - Transparent red orange, great for mixing neutrals with blues, or bright oranges with yellows.
   - Quinacridone Gold - Transparent warm gold, rich and deep in mass tone, bright in a wash.
 Great for mixing realistic neutralized greens.
-  - New Gamboge - Semi-opaque warm yellow, another great mixer for greens.
   - Hansa Yellow Light - Transparent slightly cool yellow.
 Not very strong on its own.
-Mix with Hansa Yellow Light for a middle yellow.
+Mix with Transparent Pyrole Orange for a middle yellow.
 Part of CMY triad.
   - Phthalo Green Blue Shade - Very strong, great mixer with yellow for clean greens, or Quinacridone Rose for blues, purples, and grays.
   - Phthalo Blue Green Shade - Very strong, mixes bright greens.
 Part of CMY